 Instructions

-- Bake 35 to 40 minutes, or until the apples are cooked through.
+- Bake.
+Bake 35 to 40 minutes, or until the apples are cooked through.
 Tent foil over the bread if it starts to brown.
 Let cool 5 minutes in pan before placing a serving dish over top and flipping the monkey bread to release from the pan.

 Notes